ZEISS-PiWeb/PiWeb-Import-Sdk/docs/advanced_topics/1_localization.md

 ```

 ## Custom texts and future
-Further translations could take place via a separate implementation, e.g. within the ILocalizationHandler, and could be controlled via a JSON file or similar.\
+Further translations could take place via a separate implementation, e.g. within the `ILocalizationHandler`, and could be controlled via a JSON file or similar.\
 In the future, it is planned that the Import SDK will offer further possibilities for translation, similar to the manifest translation.